A group of smiling students sitting on a bench and talking to each other.

 Are scholarships tax deductible?

-The United States has some tax rules that you should be aware of if you are a scholarship student.
-The good news is that typically the Internal Revenue Service (IRS), does not see scholarships as income (which means it's not taxable).
-So, in some cases, you may not have to worry about paying taxes on the amount you have been awarded.
+The good news is that typically the IRS does not see scholarships as income (which means it's not taxable).
+So, in some cases, you may not have to worry about paying taxes on the award.

 Scholarship money can sometimes count as taxable income

-However, if you decide to use part or all of the scholarship for things not strictly related to education (like travel or recreation) then the situation changes.
 In these cases, the IRS may consider that amount taxable income and you should declare it when you fill out your tax return.

 It’s important to note that even if the scholarship covers costs such as accommodation or food (expenses that are not directly related to tuition but are still essential for a student), there may be tax implications.
+It’s important to consult a tax professional before filing your taxes.

 If you have scholarship money left over after covering qualified educational expenses, you may need to include the remainder as part of your gross taxable income.
 According to the IRS, scholarship money may add to your tax liability when used to pay for: